For the purposes of this chapter, the terms ‘older people’ and ‘seniors’ refer to people over the age of 60 years old.

 - the use of funds without authority or in excess of authority,

 - fraud or pressure to sign documents,

 - sharing a home with an adult child;

 Currently in Victoria, 1.25 million people are aged over 60, which is more than 20 per cent of the population.
 By 2031, our older population is due to comprise 22 per cent of the population in Melbourne and 31 per cent in regional and rural Victoria.

 Older people are highly diverse: 41 per cent of Victorians aged over 65 – and 46 per cent of those aged over 85 – were born overseas (ABS 2017).

 While ageing provides people with opportunities and options, Victoria’s diverse older population can also be affected by numerous legal issues, some of which are unique to them.

-This chapter provides information on some of those legal issues that are either unique to this population group or tend to impact disproportionally on older people.
-Many of the other topics in this book A document that sets out what a person wants to happen to their money and other property after they die. also be relevant to older people.
+This chapter provides information on some of those legal issues that are either unique to this population group or tend to disproportionally impact older people.
+Many of the other topics in this book are also relevant to older people.

 This chapter does not cover these topics (while these topics are unique to older people, they are beyond the scope of this chapter):

 - retirement villages.